ClustML: A Measure of Cluster Pattern Complexity in Scatterplots Learnt from Human-labeled Groupings: Introduction

-However, as any of these projections generates artifacts~\cite{MDPsurveyNonatoAupetit2018,RadVizVsStarCoord_Rubio2016}, it is unlikely for one view to be enough to visualize and discover all the actual high-dimensional clusters.
-Moreover, clusters may exist only in some sub-spaces of the original HD data space.
-Hence, visual cluster analysis requires generating projections from possibly many (weighted) combinations of the initial features, and different tuning of the parameters of projection techniques.
-Usually, this task is done using specific interactive visual exploration techniques~\cite{iPCA_Jeong2009,ClusterSculptor_BRUNEAU2015,SubspaceVoyager_Wang2017,Clustrophile2_Cavallo2019}, automated Projection Pursuits~\cite{ProjPursuit_FriedmanTukey74}, Grand Tours~\cite{Buja1997DynamicPI}, or through a bulk approach \cite{subspaceclustering_TatuMFBSSK12,scagexplorer_Wilkinson2014} letting the user skim through all of the visualizations rendered as small images.
-All these techniques allow the user to spot the most interesting patterns for further investigation.
+To support these users, several pipelines for visual cluster analysis have been proposed in Visual Analytics~\cite{DimRedClustVA_Wenskovitch2018}.
+One way to visually discover clusters in multidimensional (HD) spaces is to use multidimensional projection techniques~\cite{MDPsurveyNonatoAupetit2018}, RadViz~\cite{RadViz_Hoffman1999}, or star coordinate plots~\cite{RadVizVsStarCoord_Rubio2016}.
+Examining the resulting scatterplots allows for detecting grouping patterns that could support the existence of their multidimensional counterpart.
+But these two-dimensional projections generate artifacts~\cite{MDPsurveyNonatoAupetit2018,RadVizVsStarCoord_Rubio2016}, and often one view is not enough to reliably discover all the multidimensional cluster structures \cite{subspaceclustering_TatuMFBSSK12,Elhaik2022}.
+Moreover, clusters may exist only in subspaces of the data.
+Hence, visual cluster analysis requires generating projections from possibly many (weighted) combinations of the initial features and different tuning of the parameters of projection techniques~\cite{Clustrophile2_Cavallo2019,iPCA_Jeong2009,ClusterSculptor_BRUNEAU2015,SubspaceVoyager_Wang2017,ProjPursuit_FriedmanTukey74,Buja2004TheoryOD}.
+Eventually, these techniques allow the analyst to spot the most interesting visual cluster patterns for further investigation.

-With the increasing dimensionality of the data this process becomes tedious and cumbersome though.
-Visual Quality Measures\cite{VQM_BertiniS06} can support the user in such situations by automatically detecting and quantifying visual patterns~\cite{Wilkinson_scagnostics2005,Matute2018_skeletonScagnostics}.
-Ranking visualizations by order of interest with respect to a specific type of pattern lets the user focus her limited time budget on the most promising views.
-Recently, ClustMe~\cite{ClustMe_eurovis2019} has been proposed to rank scatterplots with cluster patterns \emph{as they would be perceived by human subjects}.
-ClustMe proved to be better than standard clustering techniques used as VQM, like x-means~\cite{Pelleg00Xmeans}, CLIQUE~\cite{agrawal1998automaticClustering}, DBSCAN~\cite{DBSCAN_1996}, and the Clumpiness Scagnostic measure~\cite{Wilkinson_scagnostics2005} .

-Yet, also ClustMe only scored $0.671$ Vanbelle Kappa\cite{VanbelleKappa_2009} in \emph{substantial agreement} with human rankings for cluster patterns in scatterplots, leaving ample room for improvement.
-In this work, we set out to enhance ClustMe by developing ClustRank, an end-to-end, data-driven approach.

-Both the original ClustMe and the new ClustRank, are based on the same processing pipeline (see Figure~\ref{fig:data_vqm_pipeline}).
-The first \textbf{density modeling stage} uses a two-dimensional Gaussian Mixture Model (GMM) of the points in the scatterplot.
-In the following \textbf{components merging stage} the intermediate Gaussian components get agglomerate to represent clusters with more complex shapes (see Figure \ref{fig:clustrank_overview}).
-Finally, the \textbf{cluster counting stage} determines the numbers of components before and after merging, and in doing so can account for the complexity of detected cluster patterns.
-These numbers are paired to form the ClustMe and ClustRank scores of the scatterplot.
-ClustRank differs from ClustMe by the \emph{merging stage}.